 - Cubase is available both on Windows and macOS.
 Logic Pro is exclusively available on macOS.

 - Compared to Cubase’s channel strip, Logic Pro has a very basic channel strip.
-The channel strip modules in Cubase offer quick functions of Compression, Limiting and EQ without even adding any stock or external plugins whereas in Logic you must go in or add a plugin to make changes in the sound according to your taste.
+The channel strip modules in Cubase offer quick functions of Compression, Limiting, and EQ without even adding any stock or external plugins.
+With Logic Pro, however, you must go in or add a plugin to make changes in the sound according to your taste.

-- The stock plugins (Instruments, effects MIDI plugins), on the other hand, are excellent in Logic.
-Although you get great stock plugins with Cubase, they are not as capable as Logic when it comes to songwriting and producing.
+- The stock plugins (Instruments, effects MIDI plugins), on the other hand, are excellent in Logic Pro.
+Although you get great stock plugins with Cubase, they are not as capable as Logic Pro’s for songwriting and producing.

 - There is one version of Logic Pro, whereas there are 3 versions of Cubase with different pricing.
-This means in logic you must pay once, and you get all the features included whereas in Cubase you must choose among three options named Pro, Artist, and Element.
-The Pro version is mainly focused on Professional Studio setups and can also be used for professional recording setups elsewhere.
-The artist option is mainly for songwriters and bedroom musicians trying to get their ideas turned into demos or samples later turned into songs or scores with recording studios and professional musicians.
-The Element option is mainly aimed at beginners who are new to music production or Cubase.
+Logic Pro is a one-and-done deal whereas, in Cubase, you choose among three options: Pro, Artist, and Element.
+The Pro version is focused on Professional Studio setups.
+The Artist option is mainly for songwriters and bedroom musicians, and the Element option is mainly aimed at beginners.

-- If you are planning to collaborate with other artists living nearby or even far away places, Cubase offers a separate VST plugin called VST transit and VST connect 5 (not included in Cubase Element) which can be used to collaborate with other artists in real-time.
+- Cubase offers a separate VST plugin called VST transit and VST connect 5 (not included in Cubase Element).
+This feature can be used to collaborate with other artists in real-time.

-- Hardware resources for Cubase are much more diverse and include audio interfaces like UR and AR series as well as Cubase controller CC121.
-Logic Pro on the other hand offers just software support like GarageBand compatibility and Logic Remote apps for iPhone and iPad.
+- Hardware resources for Cubase are much more diverse.
+They include audio interfaces like UR and AR series as well as Cubase controller CC121.
+Logic Pro, on the other hand, offers software support like GarageBand compatibility and Logic Remote apps for iPhone and iPad.

 - Although you can do all kinds of music production on both Logic Pro and Cubase, music composers and directors like Hans Zimmer preferably use Cubase because of its excellent scoring and notation capabilities.
-Logic Pro on the other hand is more well known among songwriters and musicians like Taylor Swift and Ed Sheeran.
+Logic Pro, on the other hand, is more well known among songwriters and musicians.

 Working with Audio

 The workflow of Logic Pro is very different from that of Cubase.
-Logic Pro is the songwriter’s best friend with fast and excellent virtual instruments and pre-sets available to get the sound as quickly as possible to get your idea recorded instead of breaking the creative flow to get the sound you are looking for.
+Logic Pro is the songwriter’s best friend with fast and excellent virtual instruments and presets available.
+The DAW is excellent for pumping out ideas and laying down the foundation if needed.

-The arrangement view also is very user-friendly to make the mixing of tracks easy and on the go to save time later.
-Comping and using busses are very easy as well to quickly put effects on the tracks.
-All these features can be later used while mixing and mastering songs as well to make the workflow more efficient.
-The default libraries of instruments, especially the drum kits are very easy and useful for songwriters to save time and resources while putting out their ideas.
+The arrangement view is very user-friendly, making the mixing of tracks easy less-time consuming.
+Comping and using buses is very easy as you can quickly put effects on the tracks.
+The overall workflow is considered much more efficient.
+The default libraries of instruments come in handy for songwriters to save time and resources while putting out their ideas.

-Cubase on the other hand is a little hard to learn especially because it is focused more on professional setups.
-It also has a great sound library and pre-sets available for songwriters to use and get their workflow as efficient as possible but putting effects and using channel strips can be a little overwhelming for someone new to the software according to me.
+Cubase, on the other hand, is a little hard to learn because it is focused more on professional setups.
+It has a great sound library and presets for songwriters.
+Implementing effects and using channel strips, however, can be a little overwhelming for someone new to the software.

-On the contrary, mixing and mastering songs gives you, even more, control and freedom to get creative and experiment with songs with the included tools like control room and channel strip apart from the stock plugins already available.
+On the plus side, mixing and mastering in Cubase offers more control and freedom.
+This is due to the included tools like control room and channel strip apart from the stock plugins already available.
 All this makes Cubase a great choice for professionals and music studios.

 Working with MIDI

-Since both software started their journey as MIDI sequencers, the MIDI processing powers of both are great.
-Both have an elaborate piano roll with various controls available and can be mapped on MIDI hardware devices as well.
+The MIDI processing powers of both Logic Pro and Cubase are great.
+Both have an elaborate piano roll with various controls available that can be mapped on MIDI hardware devices.
 Both have features like Score Editor and exporter (although the score editor of Cubase is much better and more well-known).
-The software also has some level of scale assist features although it is much better in Cubase.
-Although each software has excellent external MIDI keyboard support, the Logic remote is very handy and useful in many cases where you might be traveling or just forgot your MIDI keyboard at the studio or for new songwriters and producers who cannot afford MIDI keyboards.
+However, Scale assist features are much better in Cubase.

-Cubase on the other hand does not have a Live Loop feature of any kind which makes sense because the Digital Audio Workstation is focused more on professional setups in studios and engineers.
-You can still use it to make small loopable tracks and then use these tracks on hardware products like RC-505 or AEROS Loop Studio to play live loops and make music but as of yet, there is no built-in function in Cubase to do this.
+Cubase, on the other hand, does not have a Live Loop feature of any kind.
+This makes sense because the DAW is focused more on professional setups in studios and engineers.
+You can still use it to make small loops and then use these tracks on hardware products like RC-505 or AEROS Loop Studio to play live loops.

-Cubase on the other hand is also equipped with many stock instruments like Halion Sonic, Groove Agent, Padshop 2, Flux, Trip, Prologue, etc. All these instruments also come packed with millions of sounds that can be used or tweaked according to your taste and be used in your compositions.
+Cubase, on the other hand, is equipped with many stock instruments.
+Halion Sonic, Groove Agent, Padshop 2, Flux, Trip, and Prologue, are just a few.
+All these instruments are complemented with sounds that can be used or tweaked according to your taste.

 External Plugin Compatibility (VST, AU)

-Cubase supports VST2 and VST3 plugins on Windows and additional AU plugins on macOS but since Logic Pro is only limited to macOS, it only supports AU plugins.
-Most of the big names in the industry of plugins and all the professional plugins generally provide VST2, VST3, and AU support but if you are a bedroom musician or just starting with music production and looking for cheap or free alternatives for plugins and effects, they may not be available in AU format so you should probably go with Cubase.
+Cubase supports VST2 and VST3 plugins on Windows and additional AU plugins on macOS.
+Logic Pro is only limited to macOS, so, it only supports AU plugins.
+Most of the big names in the industry of plugins and all the professional plugins generally provide VST2, VST3, and AU support.

 Being a cross-platform software, Cubase struggles to perform equally in macOS versions when compared to Windows versions.
-It feels to me like it is more optimized for Windows as compared to macOS.
+It feels to me like it is more optimized for Windows than for macOS.
 It is not usually known as a CPU-efficient workstation, but it does perform well with proper setup.
-I found resolution issues and crashing issues on a lower-end workstation.

 Logic Pro only runs on macOS.
-The minimum requirement for it to run is MacOS 11 or later and it takes up 6GB of available storage space for minimum installation or 72GB of storage space for full Sound Library installation.
+The minimum requirement for it to run is MacOS 11 or later.
+It takes up 6GB of available storage space for minimum installation or 72GB for full Sound Library installation.

-Note: please visit the relevant websites to see up-to-date pricing.
-The pricing below was only accurate at the time of publishing this article.
+Note: please visit the official websites to see up-to-date pricing.

 Cubase comes in 3 different pricing for 3 different options available to choose from which are Cubase Pro for $587.98, Cubase Artist for $337.98, and Cubase Element for $99.99.
 Logic Pro on the other hand just comes in 1 option and costs $199.99 for all features included.

-Logic Pro just like Cubase started as a MIDI sequencer in the name of Creator in 1987.
-Logic Pro and is made available in just one option with all features included and a 90-day trial period for new users.
+Logic Pro was released in 1993.
+Logic Pro is available in just one option with all features included and a 90-day trial period for new users.
 With new capabilities of handling 1000 audio tracks software and MIDI tracks, Logic Pro comes with packed and probably the best stock plugins available in the market.

-With a huge sound library, Dolby Atmos Support, an endless variety of sound loops, score editor, 25 software instruments, 7 instruments, and 14 effects especially for 7.1 surround sound and many more features packed, Logic Pro always has everything you need if you own professional studio, or you are just a songwriter or bedroom producer staring their musical journey.
+With a huge sound library, score editor, 25 software instruments, 7 instruments, and 14 effects, Logic Pro has everything you need if you own a professional studio, or you are just a songwriter or bedroom producer.
 Musicians and producers like Armin van Buuren, Daft Punk, and David Guetta are amongst the big names using this software.

 · Score editor